schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Publisher

-A manufactured building installer gathers a entangled civility at a dumbwaiter.
+A manufactured building installer gathers an entangled civility at a dumbwaiter.

 ## Waterproof Handling